Jewelry care advice

 Remember to use a chamois or microfiber type cloth to avoid scratching the brass.

-The maintenance of natural stones, or semi-precious stones vary depending on each.
-Some stones are very hard and compact and resist quite well to shocks (like diamond), others are veined or soft and are fragile.
+Generally speaking, semi-precious stones are cleaned with soapy water and do not like chemicals (detergents, creams, perfumes).
+The maintenance of natural stones or semi-precious stones varies depending on each one.
+Some stones are very hard and compact and are quite shock-resistant (like diamonds), others are veined or soft and are fragile.
 Some stones are photosensitive and others are not.
 We recommend that you consult our blog to discover the virtues of each stone, as well as their characteristics.